kraggio/ReactNotes/README.md

 # ReactNotes

-This will contain info from Udemy's React course
+This will contain content walked through in Udemy's React course